sajjad27/SOP/STORYBOARD.md

 - Download HTML exactly as what we have without the need to upload it everytime
 - Redirect to step using URL
 - View picture (small, then maximize)
+- Stop warning discard changes option for the user
 - Take full screen, shrink side panels, make more space for the map
 - Validation: all steps can be accessible
 - Allow user to view current progress in a dialog (before exporting)